abinit/abinit/doc/tutorial/eph4mob.md

 ![](eph4mob_assets/teph4mob_conv.png)

-Note that in order to get sensible results, one should use a denser DFPT $\qq$-mesh (around 9×9×9), and a larger energy cutoff for the planewave basis set ([[ecut]]).
+Note that in order to get sensible results, one should use a denser DFPT $\qq$-mesh (around 9×9×9), and a larger cutoff energy [[ecut]].
-The inputs of this tutorial have been tuned so that the computations are quite fast, but they are quite far from convergence.
+The inputs of this tutorial have been tuned to make the computations quite fast, but the final results are quite far from convergence.
 In real studies, one should perform convergence tests to find suitable parameters.

 ### Double-grid technique